Tanish-Ranjan/jetpack_compose_components/README.md

-# jetpack-compose-throbber
+# jetpack-compose-snippets
-Snippet for a windows 10+ style circular throbber using Jetpack Compose.
+Snippet for various different ui elements to be used in the development of android applications.
+For example, Circular Throbbers, BottomNavigationBars, etc.